Mohamed-Saeed-Hussein/Mohamed-Saeed-Hussein/README.md

 <img align="right" src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif" alt="Coding GIF" width="250">

-- 🎓 Computer Science student with a passion for backend development
+- 🎓 Computer Science student passionate about backend development and problem-solving
-- 🛠️ Skilled in PHP, Laravel, and MySQL; always looking to expand my tech stack
+- 🛠️ Skilled in PHP, Laravel, and MySQL; always exploring new technologies
-- 📚 Advocate for clean code, robust system design, and practical problem solving
+- 🏆 Competitive Programming enthusiast, participated in contests like **ECPC**
+- ♟ Chess lover, enjoys strategic thinking both on and off the board
-- 🤝 Actively seeking internship opportunities to further develop my skills
+- 🤝 Actively seeking internship opportunities to enhance my skills
 - 💬 Eager to collaborate, learn from others, and contribute to impactful projects
 - 📫 Contact: **msaidg54@gmail.com**
-- ✨ Fun fact: I enjoy tackling programming puzzles in my free time!
+- ✨ Fun fact: *Solving a tricky bug feels as satisfying as checkmating in chess.*

 ---